 Inside Printify, go to My account → Connections and toggle on Use Printify-calculated shipping rates.
 This sends real-time quotes from Printify's providers to Shopify at checkout based on the customer's address and the cart contents.

 The customer sees the exact shipping cost.
 You pay the exact shipping cost.
 No subsidy, no overcharge.
 The downside: it requires the Carrier-Calculated Shipping feature in Shopify, which is included on Shopify Advanced, Plus, and on Basic/Shopify plans if you're billed annually.
-On monthly Basic, it's an upgrade.
+On monthly Basic, it's an add-on.

 Option B: Build Static Shipping Profiles That Match Printify's Rates